dotnet/csharplang/proposals/inline-array.md

 ### Conversions

-A new conversion, a fixed-size buffer conversion, from expression will be added.
-The fixed-size buffer conversion is a [standard conversion](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/conversions.md#104-standard-conversions).
+A new conversion, an inline array conversion, from expression will be added.
+The inline array conversion is a [standard conversion](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/conversions.md#104-standard-conversions).

-There is an implicit conversion from expression of a fixed-size buffer type to the following types:
+There is an implicit conversion from expression of an inline array type to the following types:
 - ```System.Span<T>```
 - ```System.ReadOnlySpan<T>```